Skip to main content

 Review the official I-864A instructions for guidance specific to your immigration category and circumstances.
 The specific forms required vary by case type.
 Review the instructions for your particular immigration category to determine which forms must be submitted together.

-The household member is required to have resided with the sponsor for the specified period or be included as a dependent on the sponsor's most recent federal tax return.
+The household member is required to have resided with the sponsor for at least the past six months, or alternatively, be listed as a dependent on the sponsor's latest federal tax return.

 What supporting documents do I need for I-864A?